2019–20 School Report Card

-The purpose of this notice is to inform you that the 2018–19 School Report Cards (SRCs) are now available on the Texas Education Agency (TEA) website at http://tea.texas.gov/perfreport/src/index.html.
+The purpose of this notice is to inform you that the 2019–20 School Report Cards (SRCs) are now available on the Texas Education Agency’s website at http://tea.texas.gov/perfreport/src/index.html.

 At their discretion, campuses may include additional information with the SRC that highlights other performance aspects of the campus or district.

-All campuses that reported student enrollment in the Texas Student Data System (TSDS) Public Education Information Management System (PEIMS) October 2018 snapshot will have an SRC, including juvenile justice alternative education program (JJAEP) campuses, disciplinary alternative education program (DAEP) campuses, and campuses paired for accountability rating purposes.
+All campuses that reported student enrollment on the TSDS PEIMS October 2019 snapshot will have an SRC, including Juvenile justice alternative education program (JJAEP) campuses, disciplinary alternative education program (DAEP) campuses, and campuses paired for accountability rating purposes.
 Because the SRC for JJAEPs, DAEPs, and paired campuses do not have STAAR performance results, districts are not required to distribute the SRC for these campuses but may do so, if desired.
 Otherwise, all campuses with an SRC are required by law to distribute the SRC to parents and guardians.

-Campuses that opened in the 2019–20 school year will not have a 2018–19 SRC and therefore are not required to distribute a report.
+Campuses that opened in the 2020–21 school year will not have a 2019–20 SRC and, therefore, are not required to distribute a report.

 - Sample Cover Letter—Districts are not required to include a cover letter with the SRC, but many schools find it helpful to provide one.
-A sample cover letter to parents—in both English and Spanish—is available at the link below.
+A sample cover letter to parents—in both English and Spanish—is available at the link listed under Attachments below.

-- Definitions—Brief definitions of the items included in the SRC are available in both English and Spanish at the link below.
-Districts are not required to provide definitions to parents, but many schools find that it helps parents and guardians understand the reports.
+- Definitions—Brief definitions of the items included in the SRC are available in both English and Spanish at the link listed under Attachments below.
+Districts are not required to provide definitions to parents, but many schools find that it helps parents and guardians better understand the reports.

-For those who would like greater detail about the information in the SRC, the 2018–19 Texas Academic Performance Report (TAPR) Glossary is a useful resource.
-It contains definitions and data sources for all of the information included in the SRC; the data in the SRC is a subset of data published in the TAPR.
+For those who would like greater detail about the information in the SRC, the 2019–20 Texas Academic Performance Report (TAPR) Glossary is a useful resource.
+It contains definitions and data sources for all the information included in the SRC; the data in the SRC is a subset of information published in the TAPR.